BeyondSpreadsheetsWithR/Book/README.md

 The R code chunks for each chapter can be found here: https://github.com/BeyondSpreadsheetsWithR/Book/tree/master/code

-The R code cunks with their generated output can be found here: https://github.com/BeyondSpreadsheetsWithR/Book/tree/master/code_with_output
+The R code chunks with their generated output can be found here: https://github.com/BeyondSpreadsheetsWithR/Book/tree/master/code_with_output

 While some effort has been made to ensure that any changes to the book have been reflected in these files, some minor discrepancies may arise.
 Feel free to